dgallego58/demo-opensearch/README.md

-# This is project demo for using OpenSearch in your local environment
+# This project is a demo for using OpenSearch in your local environment

 ### first things first